The MV formalism for ${\rm IBL}_\infty$- and ${\rm BV}_\infty$-algebras: Introduction

 which has to be satisfied in the free graded commutative algebra $S(\rada u1n)$ generated by $\rada u1n$.
 If $k\geq 1$ and $a_1,\ldots,a_k$ are \nni{}s such that $a_1+\cdots + a_k = n$, then an $(a_1,\ldots,a_k)$-{\em unshuffle\/} of $n$ elements is a permutation $\sigma \in \Sigma_n$ such that

-The subset of all $(a_1,\ldots,a_k)$-unshuffles will be denoted by $\Sigma_{\rada a1k} \subset \Sigma_n$.
+The subset of all $(a_1,\ldots,a_k)$-unshuffles will be denoted by $\unsh_{\rada a1k} \subset \Sigma_n$.

-.2em {\bf Acknowledgment.} The authors are indebted to D.~Bashkirov for useful remarks on an early draft, and to J.~Latschev for sharing a preliminary version of his paper with K.~Cieliebak and K.~Fukaya.
-The first author also wishes to express his thanks to M.~Doubek, B.~Jur\v co and I.~Sachs for introducing him to the jungle of $\IBL_\infty$-algebras, and acknowledge the hospitality of the University of Minnesota where he held the position of an Distinguished Ordway Visitor during the last stages of the work on this article.
+.2em {\bf Acknowledgment.} The authors are indebted to D.~Bashkirov and the anonymous referees for useful remarks, and to J.~Latschev for sharing a preliminary version of his paper with K.~Cieliebak and K.~Fukaya.
+The first author also wishes to express his thanks to M.~Doubek, B.~Jur\v co and I.~Sachs for introducing him to the jungle of $\IBL_\infty$-algebras, and acknowledge the hospitality of the University of Minnesota where he held the position of a Distinguished Ordway Visitor during the last stages of the work on this article.
 The second author gratefully acknowledges support from the Graduate School of Mathematical Sciences, the University of Tokyo, and the Simons Center for Geometry and Physics, Stony Brook University, at which some of the research for this paper was performed.